geneontology/geneontology.github.io/_docs/go-subset-guide.md

 ## Who creates and maintains GO subsets?

-GO subsets are created by users according to their needs, and may be specific to species or to particular areas of the ontologies.
-GO provides a generic GO subsets which, like the GO itself, is not species-specific, and which should be suitable for most purposes.
+GO subsets are created by [GO consortium menbers](/docs/go-consortium/) and users according to their needs.
+GO provides a generic GO subset which, like the GO itself, is not species-specific, and which should be suitable for most purposes.
 Alternatively, users can create their own GO subsets or use one of the model organism-specific subsets integrated into GO.
-Please email the GO helpdesk for more information about creating and submitting your GO subsets.
+Please email the [GO helpdesk](/docs/downloads/) for more information about creating and submitting your GO subsets.

 ## GO subsets download